annlaure02/holbertonschool-web_react/TypeScript/task_1/README.md

-# Creating an interface for a student
+# Let's build a Teacher interface